-Sarah Pekkanen is the author of The Opposite of Me, Skipping a Beat, and These Girls.
+Sarah Pekkanen is the internationally bestselling author of The Opposite of Me, Skipping a Beat, These Girls, and The Best of Us as well as a series of linked short stories for ereaders.

-From her Q & A with Jodi Picoult:
+From her March 2013 Q & A with Caroline Leavitt: